-Gently mist with hot water, and let the mixture sit and activate for three hours or more to allow the baking soda to absorb the stain and odors.
+Gently mist with hot water, and let the mixture sit and activate for three hours or more to allow the baking soda to absorb the stain and odours.

-Once fully dried, hoover up the baking soda and use a carpet brush to make sure you agitate all of the baking soda out of your carpet.
-Hoove again.
+Once fully dried, hover up the baking soda and use a carpet brush to make sure you agitate all of the baking soda out of your carpet.
+Hoover again.

 DIY Cleaning Solution